Rahul20037237/Rahul20037237/README.md

   <img alt="LLM's" src="https://img.shields.io/badge/-Google_Cloud_Platform-1A73E8?style=flat-square&logo=google-cloud&logoColor=white" />
 </p>

 Welcome to my GitHub profile!
-I'm a Data Science enthusiast with a strong foundation in Data Analytics, Machine Learning, Deep Learning, and Web Development.
+I'm a Data Science enthusiast with a strong foundation in Statstics,Data Analytics, Machine Learning, Deep Learning.
 I specialize in developing custom models, AI-driven solutions, and contributing to various open-source projects.
 Below are some of the projects I have worked on:

 ## Projects